 Established in 1973, the International Division offers a one or two semester program running from August to May the following year, through which students earn transferable credits required for graduation.
 The course content concentrates on Japan, including Japanese language, culture, history, tradition, business and politics, with all courses except the Japanese language taught in English.

-Most of the admitted foreign students are exchange students from universities that have entered into mutual exchange agreements with SGU, bringing in approximately 60 students per year, and SGU currently accepts foreign students from 32 institutions in the U.S., France, Italy, the U.K., Norway, Finland, China, Taiwan and Korea.
+Most of the admitted foreign students are exchange students from universities that have entered into mutual exchange agreements with SGU, bringing in approximately 60 students per year, and SGU currently accepts foreign students from 41 institutions in the U.S., Canada, France, the U.K., Norway, Finland, Italy, the Netherlands, Denmark, Czech Republic, Hungary, China, Taiwan and Korea.
 We are one of the few Japanese universities to offer courses on Japanese culture in English, with credits that can be applied to graduation.

 The classroom is richly international, with students from many lands present, so that while studying Japanese students also learn about the world.

 Students in the International Division earn a minimum of 14 to 28 credits over one or two semesters upon completing the program.
-Transcripts of completed coursework are sent to home institutions in early June.
+Transcripts of completed coursework are sent to home institutions by the end of the next month after the program is completed.
 Students must confirm transfer of credit with the appropriate department of their home institution.

 Students may select courses they are interested in from the wide variety SGU offers.
 Four levels of Japanese language instruction are available, with students placed into beginning, pre-intermediate, intermediate or advanced courses based on pre-admission testing.
 Students can join the beginning class level with no prior knowledge of Japanese.
-Except for advanced Japanese, language classes meet for 90-minute periods per week.
 In addition to classroom study, off-campus activities such as trips to museums and cultural and government facilities are also common, helping foreign students gain a deeper understanding of Japanese culture

 Special Topic and Independent Study (Auditor System)